NGC 6366

 NGC 6366 is a globular cluster located in the constellation Ophiuchus.
-It is designated as XI in the galaxy morphological classification scheme and was discovered by the German astronomer Friedrich August Theodor Winnecke on 12 April 1860.
+It is designated as XI in the Shapley–Sawyer Concentration Class and was discovered by the German astronomer Friedrich August Theodor Winnecke on 12 April 1860.
 It is at a distance of 11,700 light years away from Earth.

 NGC 6366 is similar in composition to M 71 or NGC 6342.
 It is metal-rich for a globular cluster, and all of its stars appears to have formed in the same epoch.